 With 60-day programs, patients have a choice between inpatient or outpatient centers.
 Inpatient programs allow patients to live in the facility while getting treated.
 The patient has access to 24-hour medical assistance with specialists monitoring their treatment.
 Inpatient lets the patient immerse themselves into treatment, in some ways blocking out the outside world.
-In an outpatient program, a patient can still live at home and attend treatment a few days a week.
-With only 2 to 4 hours of intensive treatment for about three days a week, patients have light disruption to their life.
+In an outpatient program, the patient attends treatment each day but does not live at the facility.
+Rather they can stay living at their current residence while attending 2 to 4 hours of intensive treatment for about three days a week.
+Patients then have little disruption to their life.
 People can continue working or tending to other responsibilities while also getting the help they need.

 Both options can be effective, it depends on what each person needs from their treatment.
 It is also important for the patient to commit fully to get all the benefits out of the program.
-If 60-day sounds right for you or if you need more information please call us at 504-384-7870.
+If 60-day sounds right for you or if you want to ask any questions, please call us at 504-384-7870.

 Effective 60-Day Programs